 There are two final items to consider:

-: When calculating cost per lead – laddering up to CAC – it’s important to understand the actual business cost.
+1. Cost: When calculating cost per lead – laddering up to CAC – it’s important to understand the actual business cost.
 Most obvious is “working cost” or the actual cost of marketing actions.
 In digital marketing, this is media cost – per click, per view, per mille.
 Less often considered are “non-working” and “promotional” cost.
 Non-working costs include the budget for creative development, account management, production costs.
 Promotional costs are discounts offered to entice a purchase.

 2. Attribution: Channel level CPL granularity requires accurate attribution to attribute conversions to the marketing activity that generated it.
 Digital marketing attribution is complex.
 Thankfully, most systems do a basic job well.
 As a company introduces sophistication in marketing, marketing attribution follows.
 A key element of attribution is the attribution model.
 Or, the rules that assign credit to specific marketing channel – first touch, last touch, position-based.
-To learn more, read Firebrand’s “A Beginner’s Guide To Digital Marketing Attribution.
+To learn more, read Firebrand’s “A Beginner’s Guide To Digital Marketing Attribution.”

 Attribution for non-digital marketing channels is more complex because it’s not trackable.
 Think traditional television commercials, terrestrial radio and events for example.
 Measuring impact and calculating CPL and CAC for these activities must be done in other ways.
 And, a topic for another post.